irfanonk/campaign-react-app/README.md

 # Wallet Request

 These items represents items in a game where user could mint as an NFT.
-When user claim an item he will get a request in his Mobile Wallet.
-Once user confirm request and pay the gas fee, he has his in game item minted as an NFT.
+When user claim an item he will get a request in his Mobile Wallet.(which bulit as another project) Once user confirm request and pay the gas fee, he has his in game item minted as an NFT.